Tarrant County Clerk

 Public Notices

-Tarrant County operates several service counters across the county so residents can access Vital Records and passport services closer to home, while civil, probate, and criminal functions are primarily centered in the historic courthouse complex and justice center downtown.
-Mapping your task to the correct counter ensures you won’t waste a trip.
+Tarrant County operates several service counters across the county so residents can access Vital Records and passport services closer to home, while civil, probate, and criminal functions are primarily centered in the courthouse complex and justice center downtown.
+Matching your task to the correct counter can help avoid an unnecessary trip.

 Check the specific service at each location: some sites provide Vital Records only; others host passport acceptance; criminal cashiering is at the Tim Curry Criminal Justice Center.

-Bring identification and case or instrument numbers: this speeds copy requests and payments.
+Bring identification and case or instrument numbers: this helps with copy requests and payments.

 Allow for processing time: online payments may take several business days to post to a criminal case; plan accordingly if you have deadlines.